Druizm128/predicting_sales_1c/README.md

 * **Flask**: Stores the web service application

-##Instructions to reproduce data science project:
+## Instructions to reproduce data science project

 Follow the steps to reproduce the project and generate the deliverables enlisted above.
 The code is organized in the CRISP-DM stages.
 First of all clone the repository.